 - Engage with public programming and creative actions like lectures, symposia, workshops, and performances led by artists, designers, curators, writers, scholars and other creative practitioners.

-In his 1993 obituary, the L.A.
-Times noted that Benjamin N. Maltz was a prominent broker and distributor in the liquor industry in Chicago and Los Angeles, and founding Director and former Chairman of City National Bank in Beverly Hills.
-Ben Maltz had a strong belief that those who are successful have an obligation to give back to the community and he was a generous benefactor of many local and national charities.
+The Gallery is named in honor of Benjamin N. Maltz, father of Elaine Goldsmith (namesake of the Otis main campus), and prominent philanthropist.
+Maltz was a broker and founding Director and former Chairman of City National Bank in Beverly Hills.
+Ben Maltz had a strong belief in giving back to the community and he was a generous benefactor of many local and national charities.
 He passed this philosophy on to his children, one of whom is Elaine Goldsmith, a longtime member of the Otis Board of Trustees, and one of the College's major supporters.
-Otis celebrated the involvement of the Goldsmith and Maltz families by naming its gallery in their honor.

 Gallery Manager and Outreach Coordinator